 By 2015 the MC had a completely distinct identity from the Board and Council, with MC members stepping down from these two structures.
 The MC was governed by Terms of Reference that had been ratified by the Board.
 The MC took joint responsibility, alongside the Secretariat, for the provision of support to the national federations.
 Responsibilities for the different affiliates were divided amongst the 9 MC members.
 The MC also took over SDI’s global advocacy implementation, following the strategic direction set by the Board and Council.

 These institutional shifts are a clear demonstration of SDI's maturation and growth.
 Of course they did not materialize without challenges since institutional change and development resulted in overlaps (at different stages) between Board members, Council members, secretariat, coordinators and the management committee.
 This was an overlap in personnel as well as function.
 By 2015/6 these instruments had matured and consolidated.
 In particular the Management Committee increasingly took on coordinating functions in regard to trans-national learning, federation building and advocacy.
-As they carve out this space the Secretariat re-organized around them, and in the process the strategic, decision-making and custodial role of Board and Council became clear.
+As they carved out this space the Secretariat re-organized around them, and in the process the strategic, decision-making and custodial role of Board and Council became clear.
 The same goes for the Regional Hubs.
 While changes will certainly take place in the future SDI's governance structures are stable and mature because they have not followed a manual but have developed incrementally, thoughtfully and empirically.

 During all these changes the structures and systems of the national affiliates were equally dynamic.
 Standardization has been balanced against local priorities, so that symmetries with SDI's systems have been introduced, but not at the cost of local autonomy.